 Before we discuss today’s delicious dish, I want to thank all of you who have been so supportive and kind during this difficult time in my life.
 All of your genuine, lovely comments have made me feel so blessed.
-I am thankful for each of you and I sincerely heart you all!Today’s dish – Truffle Lobster Mac n’ Cheese is actually the very first thing I ever posted on No Spoon Necessary.
+Truly, I am grateful for each and every one of you.
+Thank you for being you.

 I am not going to lie, this is not a cheap macaroni and cheese.